 ambient Water Quality Guidelines and Water Quality Objectives.

 The Water Quality Objectives are the most conservative of the Water Quality Guidelines which allow for the Protected Environmental Values to be maintained and protected.

 Who sets Water Quality Objectives?

-Under the State Policy on Water Quality Management 1997, the EPA Board determines the Water Quality Guidelines for key indicators to achieve the Protected Environmental Values and the Board uses the Water Quality Guideline values to derive Water Quality Objectives.
+Under the State Policy on Water Quality Management 1997, the EPA Board sets the Water Quality Objectives.

 What is the process?

-Having determined the Water Quality Guideline which is appropriate for each Protected Environmental Value set, the Water Quality Objective is then set by adopting the most conservative Water Quality Guideline for all the Protected Environmental Values that have been identified.
+Having determined the Water Quality Guidelines appropriate for the agreed Protected Environmental Values, the Water Quality Objective is derived from the most conservative of the appropriate guideline values.

 - Inland surface waters